Love Crime

 Love Crime (Crime d'amour) is a 2010 French psychological thriller film directed by Alain Corneau and starring Ludivine Sagnier and Kristin Scott Thomas.
-It was Courneau's final film, released shortly before his death in August 2010.
+It was Corneau's final film, released shortly before his death in August 2010.

 Plot

 Isabelle is a young, ambitious, and talented executive working in the Paris office of an American corporation.
 Her immediate boss is Christine, equally ambitious, who presents Isabelle's work as her own to win a promotion to the firm's New York office.
 Tired of being upstaged, and with the aid of a sympathetic colleague, Daniel, Isabelle blindsides Christine with a secret project that the New York office enthusiastically endorses.
 Christine's New York promotion is subsequently withdrawn.
 Enraged by what she considers an act of disloyalty, Christine begins to psychologically torment Isabelle.
 Christine's lover, Philippe, works with the firm and is suspected of embezzling funds.
 Using this information against him, she blackmails Philippe into ending his relationship with Isabelle, with whom he is having an affair, leaving her inconsolable.
 Isabelle is then humiliated at a staff party in which security camera footage of her meltdown is presented to her colleagues.

 Relaxing alone at home after hosting another soiree, Christine is stabbed to death by Isabelle, who plants evidence at the home implicating herself as the killer.
 With police pursuing the obvious motive that she was taking revenge for her various humiliations at the hands of Christine, Isabelle is arrested and, despite giving all the signs of being in the grips of a nervous breakdown, confesses to, and then is charged with, her murder.
 Awaiting sentencing in prison, Isabelle withdraws her confession, claiming it was made under duress and while heavily medicated.
 She begins to pick apart the circumstantial evidence implicating her guilt; scratches on her arm thought to be knife wounds were from a gardening accident, witnesses testify to seeing her at a cinema at the time of the murder and a kitchen knife thought to be the murder weapon is actually located in Isabelle's shed.
 The last piece of evidence is a torn strip of a scarf found at the murder scene, an item originally given to Isabelle by Christine as a gift.
 When Isabelle is able to produce an identical scarf, completely intact, at her home, she is cleared of the charges and released from prison.

 Acting on a tip provided by Isabelle herself, police learn of Philippe's embezzlement, and a search of his property locates the remaining section of the scarf in his vehicle, planted there by Isabelle as part of an elaborate effort to frame him.
 He is arrested and charged.
 Isabelle, now free of both her nemeses, returns triumphantly to her company.
 Her loyal collaborator Daniel then reveals that he was aware of her game all along.
 Viewers are left to ponder what price he will exact for his silence, or whether she will silence him first.